NCERT Book Solutions for Class 9 Civics Democratic Politics – I Chapter 1 – CBSE Free PDF Download

 - The country took loans from international agencies.
-One of the conditions for giving loan was that the government would reduce its expenses on education and health.
+One of the conditions for giving loans was that the government would reduce its expenses on education and health.

-- People speak more than seven languages but education is available only in one language, the language spoken by 52 per cent people of that country.
+- People speak more than seven languages, but education is available only in one language, the language spoken by 52 per cent of people in that country.

 - Several organisations have given a call for peaceful demonstrations and nationwide strikes in the country to oppose these policies.
-Government has arrested these leaders.
+The government has arrested these leaders.